 "I’ve just applied.
 Now what?"

-If you're considering applying to one of our financial aid grant programs, or if you just applied, we want to provide complete context and transparency to help you understand what comes next.
-We hope this guide allows you to better understand what goes into running these programs, what your likelihood of receiving support is, and why we do things the way that we do.
+If you're considering applying to one of our financial aid grant programs, or if you just applied, this guide serves to provide complete context and transparency on our processes and what comes next.

-As a result, those reading your application won't know who you are, or whether you applied in the first 15 minutes of the cycle versus the last 15 minutes of the application period.
+From there, applications are “shuffled” into randomized packets of 50 applications for review.
+The person assigned to review your application won't know who you are, or whether you applied in the beginning or end of the application period.
 They are reviewing your application based on your answers, and not when you pressed “Submit.”
-(We are doing as much as possible to be more bias aware, and we don’t want those who have inconsistent or unreliable access to devices and/or internet to be negatively impacted.)
+That way, applicants who have inconsistent or unreliable access to devices and/or Internet are not impacted by unconscious bias.

-Application packets are then distributed to our Board of Directors and Community Grantmaking Fellows (CGFs) for review.
+The packets are then distributed to our Board of Directors and Community Grantmaking Fellows (CGFs) for review.
 You can learn more about our CGFs here.
-If you are unfamiliar with the program, please note that we require that all CGFs identify as transgender (FTM, MTF, non-binary, genderqueer, gender non-conforming, and all other non-cis identities).
+All CGFs identify as transgender (FTM, MTF, non-binary, genderqueer, gender non-conforming, and all other non-cis identities.)

-As a reminder, we are a 100% volunteer team.
-That means for the roughly ten hours a week that our Board Members dedicate to Point of Pride work, they are not getting compensated.
+Point of Pride is almost entirely a volunteer team.
+That means for the roughly 10 hours a week that our Board Members and CGFs dedicate to Point of Pride work, they are not getting compensated.
 All of our members also have jobs and families and commitments outside of Point of Pride.
-This process could go faster if we had employees, but we have decided instead to reserve those funds to award recipients.
-Similarly, we could attempt to accelerate the timeline above, but we’ve learned that this is a pace that feels sustainable.
-There is a saying by author Penny Reid, “Don’t set yourself on fire trying to keep others warm.”
-Our goal is to keep working at a sustainable pace so that Point of Pride can help applicants for months and years to come, rather than burn ourselves out trying to help as many people in a single cycle as fast as possible.
+Our process could go faster if we paid our reviewers, but we have decided to reserve our funding for recipient grants.
+We also believe working at a sustainable pace is vital for the folks doing this work.

 Our programs by the numbers

-Something we hear often is, “If Point of Pride really cared, they would fund every applicant.
-We’ve said many times in our discussions as a team, that if we were able to, we would fund every single applicant.
-If it were up to us, Point of Pride as we know it would not even exist because every trans person would have access to the comprehensive, life-saving care that they need and deserve.
+Something we hear often is, “If Point of Pride really cared, they would fund every single applicant."
+In our team meetings, we often say to one another how badly we wish we could fund every single applicant.
+If it were up to us, Point of Pride as we know it would not exist—because in an ideal world, every trans person would have access to the comprehensive, life-saving care that they need and deserve.

-When we let people know that we were unable to provide them with a grant, we tend to use the language “extremely limited funds,” and we want to offer some context about what that means.
-For perspective, we want to share some numbers from our 2021 Surgery Fund and our 2020 HRT Fund.
+We tend to use the language “extremely limited funds,” and we want to offer some context about what that means.
+For perspective, we want to share some numbers from past cycles.

-The process of operating any one of our financial aid programs is incredibly hard for everyone involved, both for our team and the applicants.
-As our volume of applications continues to increase, we’ve begun to request volunteers from the community to help us in reviewing applications.
-For our volunteer readers and our internal team, we encourage breaks and self-care.
-We have a saying amongst our team, that these programs can be the hardest thing and the most rewarding thing that we do.
-The most rewarding because we understand what a significant impact this can have on our applicants’ lives, but also the most challenging because we know that for every applicant funded, there are so many other deserving candidates who need support from us that we simply cannot provide.
+The process of operating any one of our financial aid programs is incredibly hard for everyone involved, applicants and reviewers.
+We have a saying amongst our team that awarding recipients is both the hardest and the most rewarding work.
+The most rewarding because we understand what a significant, life-changing impact this can have on people's lives, but also the most challenging because we know that for every applicant funded, there are so many other deserving candidates who need support from us that we simply cannot provide.

-We are proud to share that we are certified as a Guidestar Platinum non-profit.
+Lastly, we are proud to share that we are certified as a Guidestar Platinum non-profit and a Charity Navigator 4-star non-profit–the highest levels of recognition from each platform.
 This means that we maintain the highest standards of transparency and accountability.
-This certification is not a one-time process either: to maintain it, we continue to have to demonstrate that we are doing what we say we are doing.
-We don’t want to just be transparent with organizations like Guidestar though.
-We want to be transparent with you, someone seeking our help.
+These certifications are not one-time processes either: to maintain them, we must continue to demonstrate that we are doing what we say we are doing.
+We don’t want to just be transparent with organizations like Guidestar or Charity Navigator though: our priority is to be transparent with you, someone seeking our help.

 Being bias aware